 The way I got better was by taking care of both deficiencies and it took me two years to do it!
 There are lots of studies online to peruse if this interests you.
 By the way, you cannot supplement with iron at the same time as Synthroid (Levothyroxine).
 Ferrous sulfate reduces thyroxine (T4) absorption if taken together.

 How to Raise Iron Levels

 The obvious way is through dietary supplements sold over-the-counter at any pharmacy.
-It’s not my first choice and I don’t recommend this unless you stop after a couple of months.
+It’s not my first choice and I don’t recommend this for low iron unless you stop after a couple of months.
 You can’t stay on those supplements forever.
-They are also very harsh on the stomach and cause gas, nausea and stomach pain, so take them with food to try to minimize this.
+They are also very harsh on the stomach and cause gas, nausea, and stomach pain, so take them with food to try to minimize this.